aeternity/protocol/contracts/fate.md

 # FATE
-The Fast Aeternity Transaction Engine
+The fast æternity transaction engine.

 ## Design

-The high level machine (or the Fast Aeternity Transaction Engine) has aeternity transactions as its basic operations and it operates directly on the state tree of the aeternity chain.
+The high level machine (or the fast æternity transaction engine) has æternity transactions as its basic operations and it operates directly on the state tree of the æternity chain.
 This is a new paradigm in blockchain virtual machine specifications which makes it possible to create type safe and efficient implementations of the machine.